Who should buy the Altra Torin 6

 Keeps you supported

-"These shoes will support me if I decide to push my limits," mentions one long-distance runner.
-The midsole is not a sink-in kind of soft; it still has a touch of firmness to keep the foot supported, especially for the long haul.
+Because the Torin's midsole is not a sink-in kind of soft, it has a touch of firmness to keep the foot stable, especially for the long haul.

 Nice and flexible ride

-The Torin 6 has average flexibility compared to other running shoes.
-It is actually 4% bendier than the average.
+Back in the lab, we discovered that The Torin 6 has average flexibility compared to other running shoes.

 Our manual test also confirms that the shoe is on the flexible side.
 On a scale from 1 to 5 where 1 is the most flexible, we gave the Torin 2 on longitudinal flexibility and 3 on the torsional one.